Studies in Additive Number Theory by Circles of Partition: The Circle of Partition

-It is quite suggestive from this proposition the notion of flipping of CoPs under $\mathbb{M}=\mathbb{M}_{a,d}$ can be thought of as the process of slicing a circle into two equal half and overturning one half to lie perfectly on top of the other half, thereby forming a geometric structure akin to the semi-circle.
+It is quite suggestive that the notion of flipping of CoPs under $\mathbb{M}=\mathbb{M}_{a,d}$ can be thought of as the process of slicing a circle into two equal half and overturning one half to lie perfectly on top of the other half and forming a geometric structure that resembles the semi-circle.